Intermolecular perturbation in the self‑assembly of melamine

 format Artículo

-author Petelski, André N.
+author Petelski, André Nicolai

 Duarte, Darío Jorge Roberto